mccbryan3/ansible_workshop_files/docs/LAB1.2-MAIN.md

 First we create the ansible-user while generating ssh keys for this user.

-Then we mvoe onto copying the local users public key into the authorized_keys file on the remote machines to enable passwordless remoting.
+Then we move onto copying the local users public key into the authorized_keys file on the remote machines to enable passwordless remoting.

 ![](/images/lab1.2-ansible-user.png)